nishatbristy007/nishatbristy007.github.io/_pages/about.md

 I have completed my undergraduate studies in Computer Science and Engineering from Bangladesh University of Engineering and Technology, where I worked under the supervision of [Dr. Md.
 Shamsuzzoha Bayzid](https://cse.buet.ac.bd/faculty/faculty_detail/bayzid).

-Apart from work, I enjoy swimming and reading.
+Apart from work, I am enthusiastic about swimming and reading.